Here’s who has (and hasn’t) qualified for the first Republican presidential debate – KION546

 Tim Scott

-Scott signed the loyalty pledge last week, according to a copy obtained by CNN.
+Scott signed the loyalty pledge earlier this month, according to a copy obtained by CNN.
 In a statement announcing his signing of the pledge, the South Carolina senator said he’s anticipating sharing his “positive, optimistic message” at the first debate.

+The former Arkansas governor said Sunday that he has reached the donor minimum after having previously met the polling threshold.
+He has spoken out against the pledge requirement, but his spokesperson told CNN on Sunday he has signed it.
+Hutchinson told CNN’s Kasie Hunt on “State of the Union” earlier in the day that he would sign it, saying that he’s “confident that Donald Trump’s not going to be the nominee.”

+The former New Jersey governor, who had already met the polling and donor thresholds but had widely panned the pledge, has signed it, a campaign spokesperson said Sunday.
+Christie had said he’d do what he needed to do to participate in the debate.
+“I’ll take the pledge in 2024 just as seriously as Donald Trump took it in 2016,” Christie told CNN earlier this year.

 Met polling and donor thresholds; hasn’t signed pledge